Engineering Computer Engineering (Omaha)

 DEGREE OFFERED: Bachelor of Science in Computer Engineering

 MINOR AVAILABLE: No

-Associate Professors: Ci, Jang, Nguyen, Peng, Qian, Sash, Yang
+Associate Professors: Ci, Franke-Schubert, Han, Jang, Nguyen, Peng, Qian, Qiao, Sash, Snyder, Vakilzadian, Varner, Yang

-The computer engineering program is administered by the Department of Computer and Electronics Engineering (CEEN) and the bachelor of science degree program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The computer engineering program is administered by the Department of Electrical and Computer Engineering and the bachelor of science degree program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The mission of the Department of Computer and Electronics Engineering (CEEN) at the University of Nebraska is to develop and maintain programs of excellence in teaching and research which meet the educational needs of its constituents, which will support the state of Nebraska in its development as a leading center for high-technology computer/electronics/ telecommunications industry and which will support national needs for well-educated computer and electronics engineering professionals.
+The mission of the Department of Electrical and Computer Engineering (ECE) programs on the Omaha Campus at the University of Nebraska is to develop and maintain programs of excellence in teaching and research which meet the educational needs of its constituents, which will support the state of Nebraska in its development as a leading center for high-technology computer/electronics/telecommunications industry and which will support national needs for well-educated ECE professionals.

 Program Educational Objectives

 The Program Educational Objectives are a statement of what the graduates are doing or are capable of doing three to five years after graduation.
 The students in the computer engineering program receive a strong foundation in engineering science and design that will enable them to pursue productive careers in not only the computer engineering field, but can also be used as the foundation for careers in other areas such as business, management, and medicine.
 Typical industries in which the computer engineering graduate would be employed could include those microprocessor/embedded system design, digital design, hardware/software integration, and computer architecture and parallel processing.

 The computer engineering program prepares our graduates for their professional career with the objectives that within five years after graduation they will be: